luciousmc/frontend_practice/exercises/webpack-intro/README.md

 ### Quiz

+- What is Webpack?
 - How do you add a `devDependency` to a package?
-- What is Webpack used for?
 - What is an NPM script?
-- How do you bundle front end code with NPM and Webpack?
+- How do you execute Webpack with `npm run`?